cornell-ece6745/ece6745-docs/docs/ece6745-sec02-asic-back-end.md

 innovus> saveNetlist post-pnr.v
 ```

-We can also extract resistance and capacitance for the metal interconnect
-and write this to a special `.spef` file and `.sdf` file.
-These files can
+We can write parasitic information to a special `.spef` file and all of
+the delay information (including interconnect delays) to a `.sdf` file.
-be used for later back-annotated gate-level simulation and/or power
+These files can be used for later back-annotated gate-level simulation
-analysis.
+and/or power analysis.

 ```
-innovus> extractRC
 innovus> rcOut -rc_corner typical -spef post-pnr.spef
 innovus> write_sdf post-pnr.sdf
 ```